 Bernard spent his final years playing at a nostalgic joint in New York called Bill's Gay Nineties, drawing a crowd even during the depression.
 His last notice in the New York Times of June 13, 1936, noted that "Mike Bernard, ragtime pianist, has returned to Bill's Gay Nineties," which was following a short absence from that regular gig.
 Bernard died two weeks later at the age of around 61.
 The death certificate, which incorrectly states his age as 51, listed his cause of death as "cellulitis of pelvis caused by extravasation of urine behind an old gonorrheal stricture of the posterior urethra," essentially complications from a venereal disease, one of the hazards of the sporting life lived by many ragtime performers.

 Kitty Bernard continued to recopyright her late husband’s works from after his death into the 1940s.
 For the 1940 census, Mary Convery was living with her divorced son in Brooklyn, showing as widowed, and Melvin was still working as a musician.
 Bernard's exploits and his contributions to the popularity of ragtime among all races still live on into the 21st century.

-The Brown revalation is new as of January, 2013, inadvertantly found during a search on a female composer by the author.
+The Brown revelation is new as of January, 2013, inadvertently found during a search on a female composer by the author.
 Thanks also to piano roll expert Robert Perry of New Zealand who uncovered information on Mike's marriage and divorce to Florence Courtney.
 Some previously uncovered information on Bernard emerged in late 2010, thanks to the efforts of Elizabeth Bernard, wife of Mike's grandson, Robert Bernard.
 She has written a novel on the eclectic family figure.
 You can find out more at The Ragtime King on ragtimeking.com.
 Elizabeth was responsible for imparting the information on Mike's first child and possible second wife.